 West Virginia's Metro Valley combines urban attractions and the appeal of rural living.
-West Virginia's largest cities are here, including Charleston
+West Virginia's largest cities are here, including Charleston, the state capital, and Huntington.

 A guided tour of the imposing State Capitol - Charleston reveals the story of the state's "floating capital," whose multiple moves between Wheeling and Charleston from 1863 to 1877 finally required a referendum to secure a permanent home.
 Views of Charleston's historic East End are dominated by the Capitol's golden dome.